LiaoYunxi/STED/README.md

 ## 🙏 Acknowledgments

 - Thanks to all contributors who have helped develop and improve STED
-- This work was supported by...
+- This work was supported by the National Natural Science Foundation of China (NSFC, Grant No. 32270603) and the Beijing Natural Science Foundation (BJNSF, Grant No.5242010).